1. Purpose

 8. Continuous improvement

 This approach is to ensure our support remains flexible and can adjust to meet the needs of the community.
-Recognising that customers and employees may need a variety of support and information, South East Water is committed to diversifying its approach on a continuous basis.
+Recognising that customers may need a variety of support and information, South East Water is committed to diversifying its approach on a continuous basis.

 9. Related Policies